Want to save money on your car insurance? Find and compare free custom quotes here.

 2. Best Premium Car Insurance in Chicago: Progressive

 Progressive offers some interesting features, such as Name Your Price.
 It lets you name a price that you are willing to pay and it will tell you which coverage option you can afford.

 If you own a premium or luxury car, you might find that Progressive offers the best deal and protection including accidents, hail, glass damage, and theft.

 Drive Safe and Insured in Chicago

-Chicago is the third-most populous city in the U.S. Because traffic jams and long commutes are inevitable you drive carefully and avoid distractions and carry reliable car insurance policy.
+Chicago is the third-most populous city in the U.S. Because traffic jams and long commutes are inevitable , you should always drive carefully and avoid distractions and carry a reliable car insurance policy.